biorehab/biorehab.github.io/_pages/allnews.md

 Our PhD student Prem Kumar was awarded the "IFNR Young Investigator Award 2024" at IFNRCON 2024 in Pondicherry for his work on MARS, a novel single actuator robot for therapy of the entire arm, with a focus on home therapy.
 This is the second time a member of our group has received this award.
 We look forward to seeing more of his work in the future and extend our congratulations to Prem once again!

 ## 2023

+#### - **Aug 1, 2023: Welcome Pooja and Charles to the group!**
+Our PhD group is expanding, and we're excited to welcome our two new members!
+Pooja will be working on "A novel robot for training activities of daily living" and Charles on "Hybrid approaches for robot-assisted movement therapy".
+Both projects are in collaboration with Dr. Varadhan SKM from Dept. of Applied Mechanics and Biomedical Engineering, IIT Madras.
+Look forward to working together! :)

 #### - **July 10, 2023: Congratulations to Dr. Aravind Nehrujee!**